|Click here to

 awaits.
 Here is a partial list of principles that will help us succeed.

-doctrine that we hold in common instead of doctrinal differences that are
+that we hold in common instead of doctrinal differences that are not central to who

 2. Let our identity in Christ trump all others such as race, political affiliation or

 3. Avoid alienating true brothers/sisters in Christ with political rhetoric or